Reading Progress

 Now, Do Moss Balls Have Feelings?

-To address this, it's important to clarify what "feelings" entail in the realm of plant life.
+To address this, it's important to clarify what "feelings" entail in plant life.

 Moss balls, known scientifically as Aegagropila linnaei, provide a unique case for examination.
 These algae balls exhibit behaviors such as moving towards light and adapting their growth in response to their surroundings.